skr1/XpressO/README.md

 For XpressO-Melanoma, we apply the model to predict BRAF V600E mutation status directly from diagnostic whole-slide images (WSIs) of cutaneous melanoma.
 Using cases from The Cancer Genome Atlas (TCGA), we repurposed the original XpressO pipeline to classify mutation labels specific to BRAF V600E.
 This melanoma-specific version retains the same modular structure and processing steps as the original pipeline - including segmentation, feature extraction, classification, and heatmap visualization.
 We added a new dataset comprising TCGA sample IDs with corresponding BRAF V600E mutation status labels (BVW = BRAF V600E wildtype, BVE = BRAF V600E mutant), which were used to train and evaluate the model.
 The sample list is provided in melanoma_tcga_braf_labels.tsv.

+## Xpresso-lung

+For XpressO-Lung, we apply the model to predict gene expression status directly from diagnostic whole-slide images (WSIs) of lung adenocarcinoma (LUAD).
+Using cases from The Cancer Genome Atlas (TCGA), we repurposed the original XpressO pipeline to classify expression labels specific to LUAD.
+This lung-specific version retains the same modular structure and processing steps as the original pipeline — including segmentation, feature extraction, classification, and heatmap visualization.
+We added a new dataset comprising TCGA sample IDs  which were used to train and evaluate the model.
+The sample list is provided in luad_tcga_svs.tsv.